uri-library-data-services/iassist-preview/content/blog/how-do-i-do-qualitative-research-bridging-gap-between-qualitative-researchers-and-methods-res-2.md

 doc](https://sites.google.com/uncg.edu/iassistqsshdig/blog-conversations)
 embedded in the QSSHDIG website.

-This is the last of our 4-part blog series, ["How Do I \*Do\* Qualitative Research?
+This is the last of our 4-part blog series, ["How Do I *Do* Qualitative Research?
 Bridging the Gap between Qualitative Researchers and Methods Training Resources."](http://iassistdata.org/blog/how-do-i-do-qualitative-research-bridging-gap-between-qualitative-researchers-and-methods-resou)
-QSSHDIG would love to get more conversations going on the IASSIST blog - there\'s a section at the bottom of our ["Blog Conversations" doc](https://sites.google.com/uncg.edu/iassistqsshdig/blog-conversations) for suggesting future QSSDHIG posts - please do!
+QSSHDIG would love to get more conversations going on the IASSIST blog - there's a section at the bottom of our ["Blog Conversations" doc](https://sites.google.com/uncg.edu/iassistqsshdig/blog-conversations) for suggesting future QSSDHIG posts - please do!